-Health and Safety - legislation and guidance
+Health and safety - legislation and guidance

-Early Years Educator 4.1 (partial), 4e (partial) reference Criteria 4.1 There are legal requirements, statutory guidance and other non-statutory guidance on health and safety, security , and confidentiality of information that must be adhered to.
+Early Years Educator reference 4.1 (partial), 4e (partial)

+Criteria 4.1 There are legal requirements, statutory guidance and other non-statutory guidance on health and safety, security , and confidentiality of information that must be adhered to.

 4e Maintain accurate and coherent records and reports and share information, when appropriate, to ensure the needs of all children are met.
+Records and reports include:

+medication requirements

+special dietary needsplanning

+observation and assessment

+health, safety, and security

+accidents and near misses

+daily registers.

-Records and reports include: medication requirements special dietary needs planning observation and assessment health, safety, and security accidents and near misses Assessed skills daily registers.
-The student is aware of the legal requirements, statutory guidance and other non-statutory guidance on health and safety, security, and confidentiality of information that must be adhered to.
+Assessed skills The student is aware of the legal requirements, statutory guidance and other non-statutory guidance on health and safety, security, and confidentiality of information that must be adhered to.

 The student is able to show how processes at the setting maintain accurate and coherent records and reports and share information, when appropriate, to ensure the needs of all children are met.
+Records and reports include:

+medication requirementsspecial dietary needs

+special dietary freeds planning

+observation and assessment

+health, safety, and security

+accidents and near misses

+daily registers.

-Records and reports include: medication requirements special dietary needs planning observation and assessment health, safety, and security accidents and near misses daily registers.
-Referring to setting policy and procedures, any records completed by students, as will referring to records completed by others in confidence will be useful to move a discussion forward.
-Professional discussion allowed?
-Yes
+Referring to setting policy and procedures, any records completed by students, and / or referring to records completed by others in confidence will

+be useful in moving the discussion forward.

+Professional Yes

+discussion allowed?
-Assessor judgement guidance

-Working towards competence Competence

-The student is aware of some but not all legal requirements, statutory guidance and other non- statutory guidance on health and safety, security, and confidentiality of information that must be adhered to.
+Assessor judgement guidance Working towards competence Competence The student is aware of some but not all legal requirements, statutory guidance and other non-statutory guidance on health and safety, security, and confidentiality of information that must be adhered to.
 The student is aware of the legal requirements, statutory guidance and other non-statutory guidance on health and safety, security, and confidentiality of information that must be adhered to.
 The student is able to discuss how some but not all of the processes at the setting contribute to accurate and coherent records and reports and share information, when appropriate, to ensure the needs of all children are met.
-Records and reports include: medication requirements special dietary needs planning observation and assessment health, safety, and security accidents and near misses daily registers.
+Records and reports include: • medication requirements • special dietary needs • planning • observation and assessment • health, safety, and security • accidents and near misses • daily registers.
 The student is able to use examples to show how processes at the setting maintain accurate and coherent records and reports and share information, when appropriate, to ensure the needs of all children are met.
-Records and reports include: medication requirements special dietary needs planning observation and assessment health, safety, and security accidents and near misses daily registers.
+Records and reports include: • medication requirements • special dietary needs • planning • observation and assessment • health, safety, and security • accidents and near misses • daily registers.

-Assessment justification

-Observation and professional discussion